the-teachingRSE-project/competencies/competencies.md

 The RSE Competencies Toolkit [@RSECompetenciesToolkit2023] is a community project that developed out of a hack day activity at the 2023 edition of the annual Software Sustainability Institute Collaborations Workshop [@SSICW23].
-The toolkit provides a web application that aims to support technical professionals in understanding how to develop their skills.
+The toolkit provides a web application that aims to support RSEs in understanding how to develop their skills.
 It enables them to build a profile of their competencies within the system, while it also provides a set of training resources that are linked to a competency framework.